 Therapies for Idiopathic Pulmonary Fibrosis (IPF)

-There are two FDA approved therapies for IPF – Esbriet and Ofev.
+There are two FDA approved therapies for IPF—Esbriet and Ofev.
 Each of these medications has been independently shown in at least two large randomized placebo-controlled trials to significantly slow the rate of lung function decline in patients with IPF.
 Neither of these medications cures or reverses the fibrosis.
-Therefore, early diagnosis and treatment may be critical in the management of IPF.
+Therefore, early diagnosis and treatment is critical in the management of IPF.

 Novel drug targets for idiopathic pulmonary fibrosis.
 Sgalla G, Cocconcelli E, Tonelli R, Richeldi L. Expert Rev Respir Med.
 2016 Feb 26:1-13.
 [Epub ahead of print] PMID:26854382

 Lung transplantation is the only known cure for IPF.
 However, not everyone with IPF will be a suitable candidate for lung transplantation.
 Lung transplantation referral is initiated after a discussion with your treating pulmonologist.
 However, the decision about a patient’s candidacy for transplant is made by the transplant center to which a patient is referred.
 There are numerous lung transplant centers around the United States.
 The lung transplant centers closest to the University of Rochester are The Cleveland Clinic, The University of Pittsburgh Medical Center, and Columbia University in New York City.
 Insurance providers often have preferred centers for transplant referral.